-Wendy Fink is Associate Vice President, Food, Agriculture & Natural Resources (FANR) and Executive Director, Academic Programs Section at APLU.
-She serves as staff for the Commission on Food, Environment, and Renewable Resources; Board on Natural Resources; the Board on Oceans, Atmosphere, and Climate; Academic Programs Section of Board on Agriculture Assembly, and APLU Project Degree Completion Initiative.
-Previously she has staffed the APLU Energy Initiative and Smithsonian Folklife Festival Sesquicentennial Celebration of Morrill Act.
+Previously she has staffed the Commission on Food, Environment, and Renewable Resources; Board on Natural Resources; the Board on Oceans, Atmosphere, and Climate; the APLU Energy Initiative and Smithsonian Folklife Festival Sesquicentennial Celebration of Morrill Act.

-Prior to her work in Washington, she worked for several employers, including the Colorado Department of Agriculture, Colorado Corn Growers Association, and U.S. Environmental Protection Agency (EPA).
+Prior to her work in Washington, she worked for several employers, including the Colorado Department of Agriculture, the Colorado Corn Growers Association, and the U.S. Environmental Protection Agency (EPA).